MacHu-GWU/pynamodb_mate-project/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `See example <https://github.com/MacHu-GWU/pynamodb_mate-project/blob/master/examples/patterns/cache.ipynb>`_

 A lots of developer love Redis.
-However, redis is not a serverless solution, and you need to manage the server (or cluster). **DynamoDB naturally is a serverless, distributive, Key-Value database that has very high read / write throughput.
+However, redis is not a serverless solution, and you need to manage the server (or cluster). **DynamoDB naturally is a serverless, distributive, Key-Value database that has very high read and write throughput.
 It is a good choice to use DynamoDB as a cache without technique overhead**.

-⭐ Benefit:
+Benefit

 - There's no server to manage.
 - DynamoDB has a latency around 20ms per request.